aws-samples/cfn101-workshop/workshop/content/advanced/resource-types/example-in_Python/_index.md

 ##### Context
 As part of contract testing, you also have the option of [Testing resource types manually](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test.html#manual-testing), by using the [`sam local invoke`](https://docs.aws.amazon.com/serverless-application-model/latest/developerguide/sam-cli-command-reference-sam-local-invoke.html) command to issue handler invocations.
 To manually run tests:

-* in one terminal, run `sam local start-lambda` like you did earlier on this lab (from inside the `python` directory of the example resource type);
+* in one terminal, run `sam local start-lambda` like you did earlier on this lab (from inside the `python` directory of the sample resource type);
 * in another terminal, invoke the handler with e.g., `sam local invoke TestEntrypoint --event sam-tests/YOUR_INPUT_FILE`, where `YOUR_INPUT_FILE` is a JSON-formatted file whose structure is documented [here](https://docs.aws.amazon.com/cloudformation-cli/latest/userguide/resource-type-test.html#manual-testing), and that you locally store in a `sam-tests` directory at the project's root level.

 {{% notice note %}}
 Files you create and edit in the `sam-tests` directory may contain credentials.
-The `sam-tests/` location should be added to a `.gitignore` file (like the one at the project's root level for the example resource type you used in this lab) to avoid adding it to a source code repository.
+The `sam-tests/` location should be added to a `.gitignore` file (like the one at the project's root level for the sample resource type you used in this lab) to avoid adding it to a source code repository.
 Depending on your setup, you might or might not need to add credentials to the files in the `sam-tests` directory.
 {{% /notice %}}

 ##### Challenge
-Create a `sam-tests/example-read.json` file to test the *read* handler of the `AWSSamples::EC2::ImportKeyPair` example resource type.
+Create a `sam-tests/example-read.json` file to test the *read* handler of the `AWSSamples::EC2::ImportKeyPair` sample resource type.
 As an example input, choose the key pair you created in the `example-key-pair-stack` stack earlier.
-The expected output is a data structure containing properties from the model that the *read* handler for the example resource type first fetches on your behalf, and that then returns.
+The expected output is a data structure containing properties from the model that the *read* handler for the sample resource type first fetches on your behalf, and that then returns.

 {{%expand "Need a hint?" %}}
 * Use the [uuid](https://docs.python.org/3/library/uuid.html) module in Python to generate a `UUID4` value to pass to `clientRequestToken`;